Table of Contents

 Cavalry Portfolio Services is a debt collection company, which means they purchase charge offs and debt from credit card companies, payday loan companies, car title loan companies, auto finance companies, utility companies, and telecommunication companies.

-If you’ve had significantly outstanding debt from any of these types of creditors, they may have sold off your account to a collection agency like Cavalry.
+If you’ve had significant outstanding debt from any of these types of creditors, they may have sold off your account to a collection agency like Cavalry.

 Once Cavalry owns your debt, they’ll likely start calling you and sending you aggressive collections letters.
 They may even threaten to sue you, which can lead to serious legal proceedings.
 However, while they may have the right to attempt to collect on a debt, it’s important that you know your rights under the Fair Debt Collection Practices Act and your state’s statute of limitations.